vitejs/vite/docs/guide/philosophy.md

 - Web workers are encouraged to be written with the [`new Worker` syntax](./features#web-workers) to follow modern standards.
 - Node.js modules cannot be used in the browser.

-When adding new features, these patterns are followed to create a future-proof API, rather than following the competition.
+When adding new features, these patterns are followed to create a future-proof API, which may not always be compatible with other build tools.

 ## A Pragmatic Approach to Performance